 History of the humanities, e.g. numismatics, oriental studies, philology

-History of natural science, e.g. alchemy, astronomy, and botany
+History of natural science, e.g. alchemy, astronomy, physics and botany

-The history of spatially oriented disciplines, 16th to 20th century, e.g. ethnology, geology, geography, and statistics
+History of spatially oriented disciplines, 16th to 20th century, e.g. ethnology, geology, geography and statistics

 History of cartography and imperial history

 Cartography and “critical geopolitics”

 History of objects and the historical study of material culture

 Collection and museum studies